+In many respects the present study is an update to Ref.~\cite{Durr:2006ky} which, for many years, was the most precise determination of $\chi_\mr{top}r_0^4$ in $SU(3)$ pure gauge theory.
+The present work increases the precision, but only marginally (the overall uncertainty decreases from 1.8\% to 1.5\%).
+Our study uses exactly the same methodology as Refs.~\cite{Hoek:1986nd,Lucini:2001ej,DelDebbio:2002xa,Durr:2006ky,Borsanyi:2015cka,Bonati:2014tqa,Alexandrou:2017hqw,Athenodorou:2020ani,Athenodorou:2021qvs} (and likely many more), with a smoothed-link gluonic definition of the global topological charge, and a careful continuum extrapolation to get rid of the $O(a^2)$ lattice artefacts.
+In addition, an extensive finite-volume scaling study was performed.

+The point where we differ from previous investigations is that we compare different smoothing strategies in the definition of the topological charge operator.
+Our ``7\,stout'' strategy implements the traditional choice where the smoothing radius $\sqrt{8t}$ is held fixed in lattice units (in our case at $2.59a$).
+By contrast, our ``0.21\,fm'' and ``0.30\,fm'' strategies increase, on the way to the continuum, the smoothing radius $\sqrt{8t}$ in lattice units so that it stays fixed in physical units (at the distance indicated by the name).
+In line with theoretical arguments \cite{Ce:2015qha,Bonanno:2023ple} our data support the idea that there is a joint continuum limit under the auspices of either strategy.

 Evidently, the research reported here is a snapshot in the broader context of lattice gluodynamics.
-It would be interesting to follow Ref.~\cite{Athenodorou:2021qvs} and include a larger selection of $\Nc$, not just $\Nc=3$.
-Also quantities with non-zero virtuality would be interesting, such as $\rd\chi/\rd q^2$ at $q^2=0$ or the glueball mass extracted from the long distance behavior of $q(x)q(0)$, but such quantities require the local charge density, not just the global topological charge.
-On the technical level, perhaps an improved field-strength definition as advocated in Ref.~\cite{Bilson-Thompson:2002xlt} might be a useful addition.
+It would be interesting to follow Refs.~\cite{Lucini:2001ej,DelDebbio:2002xa,Vicari:2008jw,Athenodorou:2021qvs} and vary the number of colors beyond $\Nc=3$.
+Also quantities with nonzero virtuality would be interesting, such as $\chi_\mr{top}'(p^2)|_{p^2=0}$ \cite{DelDebbio:2002xa,Vicari:2008jw,Bonati:2015sqt,Bonanno:2023ple} or the glueball mass extracted from the long distance behavior of $q(x)q(0)$.
+On the technical level, perhaps an improved field strength definition as advocated in Ref.~\cite{Bilson-Thompson:2002xlt} might be a useful addition.